Pharmacy Practice in Focus: Oncology

 Optimizing Treatment Sequencing in Second and Third Lines

-Novel modalities of response assessments in the form of ctDNA MRD could transform how DLBCL is treated.
-But how do health care professionals determine exactly which treatments to utilize in each patient in relapsed or refractory disease, especially given the myriad novel therapies and regimens now available?
-Franck Morschhauser explained how this consideration finds itself at the forefront of a shifting field, which is transitioning from defining patients after the 1L based on their transplant eligibility to defining them on their eligibility for chimeric antigen receptor (CAR) T-cell therapy.1
+Novel modalities of response assessments, such as ctDNA MRD, could transform how patients with DLBCL are treated.
+But how do health care professionals determine exactly which treatments to utilize in each patient with relapsed or refractory disease, especially given the myriad novel therapies and regimens now available?
+Morschhauser explained how this consideration has come to the forefront of a shifting field, which is transitioning from defining patients after the first line based on their transplant eligibility to defining them by their eligibility for chimeric antigen receptor (CAR) T-cell therapy.1

 CAR T-cell therapies have transformed the paradigm of second-line treatment in DLBCL.
-In phase 2 trials such as ALYCANTE (NCT04531046) and PILOT (NCT03483103), agents like axicabtagene ciloleucel (axi-cel, Yescarta; Gilead Sciences) and lisacabtagene maraleucel (liso-cel, Breyanzi; Bristol Myers Squibb) have demonstrated strong PFS rates within 1 year.
-CAR T-cell therapy carries numerous advantages compared with autologous stem cell transplantation, including not requiring a response from a prior line of therapy and not necessitating a referral to a specialty setting.
-Still, Morschhauser cautions providers that “eligibility for CAR T-cell therapy is a dynamic process,” noting that older adults and patients with comorbidities face a higher risk of neurotoxicities.1,7-10
+In phase 2 trials such as ALYCANTE (NCT04531046) and PILOT (NCT03483103), agents such as axicabtagene ciloleucel (axi-cel; Yescarta; Gilead Sciences) and lisocabtagene maraleucel (liso-cel; Breyanzi; Bristol Myers Squibb) have demonstrated strong PFS rates within 1 year.
+CAR T-cell therapy offers numerous advantages compared with autologous stem cell transplantation, including not requiring a response from a prior line of therapy and not necessitating a referral to a specialty setting.
+Still, Morschhauser cautioned providers that “eligibility for CAR T-cell therapy is a dynamic process,” noting that older adults and patients with comorbidities face a higher risk of neurotoxicities.1,7-10

-While new CAR T-cell therapies are becoming standard of care options, bispecific antibodies (BsAbs) and combination agents with antibody-drug conjugates are pushing treatment capabilities even further.
-Investigators have tested regimens such as glofitamab (Columvi; Genentech) plus gemcitabine and oxaliplatin, mosunetuzumab (Lunsumio; Genentech) plus polatuzumab vedotin, and polatuzumab vedotin, rituximab, gemcitabine, and oxaliplatin.
+Although new CAR T-cell therapies are becoming standard-of-care options, bispecific antibodies (BsAbs) and combination agents with antibody-drug conjugates are further advancing treatment capabilities.
+Investigators have tested regimens such as glofitamab (Columvi; Genentech) plus gemcitabine and oxaliplatin; mosunetuzumab (Lunsumio; Genentech) plus polatuzumab vedotin; and polatuzumab vedotin, rituximab, gemcitabine, and oxaliplatin.
 The sheer number of combinations provides countless new ways to better treat patients with DLBCL in the relapsed or refractory setting, Morschhauser explained.1,11-13

 “Patients experiencing disease progression after CAR T and bispecifics still have [significant] unmet need, and we should focus our research on those patients,” Morschhauser concluded.1